 As enterprises seek ways for exposing their APIs to 3rd party developers and partners, they are faced with numerous challenges.
 An inconspicuous design error may cause exposure of customer data and unauthorized access to critical systems, putting the overall organization at risk.
 Some other challenges include:

-- Management of API Framework:The capability or data provided by APIs is a combination of legacy and cloud systems across different datacenters.
-A set of policies needs to be defined for new solutions in order to ensure manageability of overall solution.
+- Management of API Framework:The capabilities and data provided by APIs are a combination of legacy and cloud systems across different data centers.
+A set of policies needs to be defined in order to ensure the manageability of the overall solution.

 - On-premise data / service exposure: Exposing on premise data or services carry significant risks.
-A security foundation needs to be developed by organization and policies about authorization, security enforced to free data and services running in the core applications.
+Policies need to be set regarding the security of data and services running in core applications.

-The Telenity Canvas® API Manager provides following features:
+The Telenity Canvas® API Manager provides: